avanturation/PyApple/README.md

 ## Contribute

-* Strongly recommend using black and isort.
+* Strongly recommends using black and isort.
 * Use pull request.

 ## License